 - change locations

-Whichever trick you choose, it’ll mean you don’t have to get 10 minute take that perfect!
+Whichever trick you choose, it’ll mean you don’t have to get a ten minute take that perfect!

 Looking good on camera